saimgulay/TouchDesigner-BrainFlowCHOP/README.md

 OSC output of selected time and/or frequency domain data

-Live garbage collection and resource maintenance
+Live trash collection and resource maintenance

 Parameter pages include: